Treating Anxiety & The Pressure of trying to be “Perfect”:

 “I keep forgetting about things that mean a lot to me.”

-Normal amounts of situational stress can become long-lasting anxiety when it consistently impacts your ability to sleep at night, makes it difficult to complete tasks from beginning to end, makes it hard to to focus for longer than a few minutes, and challenges your ability to view problems realistically.
-Anxiety can also be accompanied by feelings of irritability, muscle tension, and restlessness.
+Normal amounts of situational stress can become long-lasting anxiety when it consistently impacts your ability to sleep at night, makes you feel like you’re constantly on edge or unable to truly rest, makes it difficult to complete tasks from beginning to end, makes it hard to to focus for longer than a few minutes, and challenges your ability to view problems realistically.
+Anxiety can be accompanied by feelings of irritability, muscle tension, and restlessness.
+Sometimes anxiety is also accompanied by intense feelings of pressure to do everything for everyone, all the time, or to have your next moves planned out multiple steps ahead.
+Our anxiety is really good at coming up with all the worst case scenarios imaginable… And, of course, it’s likely that your anxiety isn’t always the nicest in telling you how to live life…

-I believe in magic, but I don’t possess magical powers.
-While I don’t have the power to slow the pace of time - I can help you find ways to take the breath and break you are longing for.
-Together, we will explore the possible origins of your anxiety and set goals for managing your daily stressors.
+Now, I believe in magic, but I don’t possess magical powers.
+While I don’t have the power to literally slow the pace of time - I can help you find ways to take the breath and break you are longing for.
+Together, we will explore the origins of your anxiety and set goals for managing your daily stressors.
+We’ll explore your values and engage in exercises to help increase self-compassion.
+We’ll identify realistic actions you can take to make your goals an attainable reality.

 Common Sources of Anxiety: